petomuro/CachedAsyncImage/README.md

 `CachedAsyncImage` is a SwiftUI view that loads and displays an image from a URL, using both in-memory and disk-based caching.
 It's optimized for performance and memory efficiency, designed to prevent unnecessary image reloads across sessions.

-It is designed to work seamlessly with `CustomImage`, providing a robust image pipeline.
+It is designed to work seamlessly with [`CustomImage`](https://github.com/petomuro/CustomImage/tree/main), providing a robust image pipeline.

-## 🧱 Component Structure
+## 🧱 Structure

 ### 🔄 ImageCacheManager
 - Singleton class managing image caching